 Live, interactive, irreverent pub trivia since 2009

-This year, Beat the Geek Trivia is celebrating 15 years of fun, irreverent, and challenging pop-culture trivia and games in the Pacific Northwest and around the world on Beat the Geek Trivia WIRED.
+This month, Beat the Geek Trivia is celebrating 15 years of fun, irreverent, and challenging pop-culture trivia and games in the Pacific Northwest and around the world on Beat the Geek Trivia WIRED.

 Thank you to all our players and patrons for supporting us since 2009.
 We look forward to serving you for many more years to come.